 We could longboard down Iceland’s scenic highway between Egilsstaðir and Seyðisfjörður like Ben Stiller did in The Secret Life of Walter Mitty.
 Or we could give up on society’s mindless rat race and move to the Caribbean to scoop ice cream.
-Or maybe hike the 2,190-miles of Appalachian Trail, walk across America, canoe through the boundary waters of the Quetico-Superior, skate across frozen lakes, learn structural engineering to 3D-print homes and reduce the cost of ownership by 90 percent, enroll in a Comic Art program and create graphic novels of Donald Trump, blow our savings on cinema-grade video gear to shoot documentaries, fall asleep in Lapland under the northern lights, or compete in the world famous sandcastle contest held on the sandy shores of Cannon Beach, Oregon.
+Or maybe hike the 2,190-miles of Appalachian Trail, walk across America, canoe through the boundary waters of the Quetico-Superior, skate across frozen lakes, learn structural engineering to 3D-print homes and reduce the cost of ownership by 90 percent, enroll in a Comic Art program and create graphic novels of Donald Trump, blow our savings on cinema-grade video gear and shoot documentaries, fall asleep in Lapland under the northern lights, or compete in the world famous sandcastle contest held on the sandy shores of Cannon Beach, Oregon.

 It seems like the more we learn about life the more we set ourselves up for disappointment because within the scope of everyday living we cannot do everything.
 There is never enough time for everything.
-A great many lifetimes could be spent trying to experience all the marvelous little things that draw our attention while still having the much needed time for those special moments where we do nothing at all.
+A great many lifetimes could be spent trying to experience all the marvelous little things that draw our attention while still having the much needed time for those special moments of solitude where we do nothing at all.

 There is not enough time to do all the nothing we want to do.Bill Watterson, creator of Calvin and Hobbes

 Starting Off On The Right Foot

 This is not surprising.
-From an early age we’re led to believe that you only go to school to get a job, that employment or the advancement of it, is the end goal of education.
-This is the true to some extent, but the belief that education is just a prerequisite for work is how the American school system came to be modeled after industrialism and fast food.
+From an early age, we’re led to believe that you only go to school to get a job, that employment or the advancement of it, is the single end goal of education.
+This is true to some extent, but the belief that education is just a prerequisite for work is how the American school system came to be modeled after industrialism and fast food.

-The production line mentality of our academic institutions was conceived, designed, and structured during the economic circumstances of the Industrial Revolution and has remained largely unchanged.
+The production line mentality of our academic institutions was conceived, designed, and implemented during the economic circumstances of the Industrial Revolution and has remained largely unchanged.
 Educational systems are focused on serving the radical needs of capitalism and its extreme division of labor, not the individual.
 Lost is the student’s ability to think deliberately about problems, to connect dots across disciplines, to understand the "why", and to value the arts and sciences that define the human condition.
 When the purpose of education is watered down into the production of credentials rather than the cultivation knowledge we forfeit the greatest mode of living for the human species, a life of curiosity and understanding.

 Education is not preparation for life; education is life itself.John Dewey, philosopher, social reformer and educator

 A Springboard To Jump From

 At its core, neurasthenia shares the same genetic makeup as restlessness, an affliction that is deeply psychological just as much as it is deeply cultural.
 The presence of an active mind, competitive character, and a lover of liberty—basically, the quintessential human being—will always be prone to searching for the novelties of new experience.
 Our curious selves can’t help but crave the sensory stimulations wrought in the sights, sounds, and titillations of open adventure, of new activities, and in seeing what’s over the next hill.
-By itself, the act of exploring is the vitamin that nourishes the human soul and that enables civilizations to progress and expand not just in the physical world but in the intellectual and creative realms as well.
+By itself, the act of exploring is the vitamin that nourishes the human soul and that enables civilizations to progress and expand, not just in the physical world but in the intellectual and creative realms as well.

-By exploring the world around us we become excited about life and what new direction we might actively pursue.
+By exploring the world around us we become excited about life and what new directions we might actively pursue.
 The greatest treasures bestowed onto mankind have always come from those with a desire to know and the curiosity to explore.
 Galileo discovered the giant moons of Jupiter not to spurn the ecclesiastical beliefs of immutable heavenly bodies but to satisfy his own curiosity.
 Darwin did not conjure up the Theory of Evolution to poke fun at the obsolete beliefs of creationism but to know and understand the world around him.
 Von Braun did not father rocket science to throw V2 missiles at England but to fulfill a passionate desire to reach the stars.
 When each new generation is inspired by the zeal of great discovery, the world becomes transformed.
-The endless strides we make for truth and discovery is one of the greatest qualities of our species, even if those truths are not favorable to our biases and emotion.
+The endless strides we make for truth and discovery are the greatest qualities of our species, even if those truths are not favorable to our biases and emotion.